TomSchillemans/Gposers.pics/README.md

 > IMPORTANT: Make sure you use nameservers, not DNS records.
 If you use DNS records, it won't work.

-You'll then want to add a wildcard domain using a `*`, such as `*.swifties.social`.
+You'll then want to add a wildcard domain using a `*`, such as `*.gposers.pics`.
 This catches all the requests to subdomains - we use Next.js middleware to route them to the right place.

 ### 4. Add your database